 Morocco is generally a safe country for tourists.
 However, as with any travel destination, it's essential to exercise common sense and be aware of your surroundings.

-Wear light, modest clothing with a scarf for religious sites, plus sunscreen, hat, sunglasses, and sturdy walking shoes.
+Wear light, modest clothing with a scarf for religious sites, plus sunscreen, a hat, sunglasses, and sturdy walking shoes.